 Family Based Treatment (FBT) is a short-term treatment that focuses on utilizing each family member to support the recovery of your child to overcome Anorexia Nervosa or Other Specified Feeding or Eating Disorders where there is significant food restricting or weight loss.
 Therapy consists of 10-20 sessions within an outpatient setting, hoping to alleviate the need for hospitalizations or residential treatment.
 It is a cost-effective alternative to higher levels of care that is considered the most effective treatment for anorexia nervosa in children and teens.

 In FBT each family member is encouraged to attend and participate.
 Parents play the role in re-nourishing their child while siblings play the role of support and encouragement.
-The whole family comes together to support the recovery of their loved one – and every family member is important in that process.
-If you suspect your child or teen is suffering from Anorexia Nervosa or another eating disorder please call us today to schedule an initial appointment with an eating disorder psychologist.
+The whole family comes together to support the recovery of their loved one.
+Every family member is important in that process.
+If you suspect your child or teen is suffering from Anorexia Nervosa or another eating disorder please call us today.
+Get an appointment scheduled with an eating disorder psychologist.

-Check out this documentary entitled Anorexia – Parents to Parents – What We Wish We Had Understood for more information on the effects of eating disorders and what you can do to help your child! http://www.parents-to-parents.org/
+Check out the documentary below for more information on the effects of eating disorders.
+Lear what you can do to help your child!